Wyoming Notice to Quit

 8. Signature of Party Giving Notice: The signature of the landlord or tenant, depending on who is initiating the notice.

-Utah Notice to Quit – What should I do with it?
+Wyoming Notice to Quit – What should I do with it?

 The Notice to Quit Form must be “served” to the tenant by either Personal Service or Mail Service.
-In some states you can leave it at the rental property right on the front door, but in most cases it is better for you to have an independent party take two copies of the Utah Notice to Quit to the rental property, give one to the tenant in person, and get their signature on second copy so that you can retain for your records.
-If you are mailing the Notice to Quit, you should send the Utah Notice to Quit Form using First Class Certified Mail and retain the receipt.
+In some states you can leave it at the rental property right on the front door, but in most cases it is better for you to have an independent party take two copies of the Wyoming Notice to Quit to the rental property, give one to the tenant in person, and get their signature on second copy so that you can retain for your records.
+If you are mailing the Notice to Quit, you should send the Wyoming Notice to Quit Form using First Class Certified Mail and retain the receipt.

-Utah Notice to Quit – What else should I know?
+Wyoming Notice to Quit – What else should I know?

-After receiving the Notice to Quit, the amount of time a tenant has until they have to comply or vacate the property will vary by state, so you should be sure to check with the laws in Utah.
+After receiving the Notice to Quit, the amount of time a tenant has until they have to comply or vacate the property will vary by state, so you should be sure to check with the laws in Wyoming.
 In some states, tenants are given a 30 Day Notice to Quit, while in other states, a 3 Day Notice to Quit is acceptable.

 Key Terms & Provisions